 Winners show several different characteristics.
 They enter the market knowing they can be wrong and, in fact are wrong as often as they are right.
 They have learned markets don't run on hope.
 They understand markets tell them when they are right or wrong.
 When a trader is losing money and getting worse, the market is telling them to get out.

 A bad trade is like a dead fish:The longer you keep it, the worse it smells.

 When a trade is making money, the market is telling them they are right and to let the position ride.

 Don't ever do this ...

-In trading, keep your mind clear and do not get emotional about a trade.
-Remember you are not married to a stock, consider it more of a dating game.
+In trading keep your mind clear and do not get emotional about a trade.
+Remember you are not married to a stock rather you are in the dating game.